 Every city in Germany has interesting cultural precincts and outstanding restaurants.
 You can enjoy delicious food, breathtaking scenery, and extravagant nightlife.

 You need to set aside time to explore the city of Berlin.
 It is everything you have heard about and so much more.
 There is never a shortage of events taking place in Berlin and this itself is a reason to visit.

-You do not need to embark on the guided tour of Beethoven Haus to learn more about the German culture.
+You do not need to embark on the guided tour of Beethoven Haus and Bonn city bus tour to learn more about German culture.
 The cultural institutions around you will give you a glimpse of the rich culture of the destination.

 A popular fact about Germany is that the trains do indeed run on time and it is very easy to get around.
 Germany has a vast rail network and it is unsurpassed.
 You can purchase a German rail pass which is good for three days to fifteen days of travel in a month.

 If you have planned a longer stay in Germany, the pass will give good value.
 It has an interconnected web of rail lines that reach every corner of the land and if the rail connections are not adequate, you can take a river cruise down the Rhine, or drive on the Romantic Road.

 Alternatively, you can take one of the flights that traverse the skies over Germany daily.